shambp/Matts-Cookbook/Savoury/Miso_Glazed_Salmon.md

 ## Ingredients

 - 500ish grams of Salmon
-- 1/4 cup miso paste
+- 2tbsp cup miso paste
-    - white and red are super nice, but I prefer red :)
+    - white and red are super nice
+        - white will be a bit milder
+        - red is my personal preference.
-- 2 tbsp Soy Sauce
+- 1 tbsp Soy Sauce
     - I like to use Tamari
-- 1 tbsp Brown Sugar
+- 1/2 tbsp Brown Sugar
-- 1 tbsp rice vinegar
+- 1/2 tbsp rice vinegar
-- 1 tsp sesame oil
+- 1/2 tsp sesame oil
 - Side dishes of your choice
-    - Love getting some broccolini or carrots into the mix, get to use the marinate to glaze these guys in the oven
+    - I love roasted veggies with this
     - If ur a huge miso fan some miso soup on the side definitely wouldn't hurt
     - Rice is obviously also a banger for this to give the dish some more substance